Community Treatment Orders

 - you can get the right treatment in the community.

-Your responsible clinician should look at different things to help them decide if a CTO is the best option for you.
+Your RC should look at different things to help them decide if a CTO is the best option for you.
 This could include:

 - your mental health history,

 - your attitude towards treatment and risk of becoming unwell in the future, and